Nathaniel Rosenthalis

 is a singer, actor, poet and a recipient of fellowships from Washington University in St. Louis, the Yiddish Book Center, and Creatives Rebuild New York.

 A member of Actors Equity Association, he has performed in musical theater Off-Broadway, at 54 Below, and Joe's Pub at the Public Theater.
 He has a passion for originating roles in new musical theater works that cross musical genres and subvert narrative expectations.
+His next stage appearance will be at Green Room 42 in a cabaret for National Friendship Day.

 His first book of poetry, I Won't Begin Again, won a national prize, and his second and third books of poetry, The Leniad and Works and Days, were published by a U.K. avant-garde publishing house.
 His work has been blurbed and supported by winners of the Pulitzer Prize and the National Book Critics Circle Award and has been reviewed in The Los Angeles Review of Books.